 If you talk with any small business, they have changed agency at least once because they felt someone could do a better job.

 Yes, a lot of times these changes were warranted.
-But in some cases it’s just because you can create successful Google AdWords campaigns in so many different forms that it’s easy to fall victim to yet another sales pitch.
+But in some cases, it’s just because you can create successful Google Ads campaigns in so many different forms that it’s easy to fall victim to yet another sales pitch.

 I can easily pick apart most Google AdWords campaigns even if they are producing good results right now.
 I can easily argue for why you should not split up your match types in different campaigns, but I can also provide a very strong argument for why you should.